mmzdouc/FERMO/README.md

 # FERMO Dashboard

 **FERMO** is a dashboard app for the processing and visualization of liquid chromatography - (tandem) mass spectrometry data, and its pairing to quantitative biological data and other metadata.
 In particular, **FERMO** is aimed toward the prioritization of compounds putatively responsible for a biological observation.
 Prioritization is based on comprehensible criteria like chemical novelty and diversity.
-Developed with natural products research in mind, **FERMO** can be also used in different areas of the life sciences, such as metabolomics or environmental sciences, to investigate metabolites, drugs, pollutants, or agrochemicals.
+Developed with natural products research in mind, **FERMO** can be also used in other areas of the life sciences, such as metabolomics or environmental sciences, to investigate metabolites, drugs, pollutants, or agrochemicals.

 More information on the software can be found in the publication **Zdouc M.M. et al. FERMO: a Dashboard for Streamlined Rationalized Prioritization of Molecular Features from Mass Spectrometry Data** (Link TBA).

 References, tutorials, and guides can be found in the [FERMO Github Wiki](https://github.com/mmzdouc/FERMO/wiki/).

+(ADD FIGURE DASHBOARD)

 ## Getting Started